jparrent/usvotesgraphs/README.md

 Here we have the definition of a class, or a template for creating 'instances' of objects, followed by the primary instructions in `main()`.
 This is an example format that will likely keep the project well-organized over time.
 And with only four methods to build out, this class already has most everything a data scientist frequently uses when handling data.

 The `__init__` is a special method that is used to initialize variables.
-You think of it as a method that stores whatever it is you need to keep track of, e.g., the data, today's date, or to call another method.
+Think of it as a method that stores whatever it is you need to keep track of, e.g., the data, today's date, or to call another method.

 What is `self`?
 This is how to generalize a class's methods and attributes so that one instance of that class does not affect a separate instance.
 A class's method needs to be passed `self`, i.e. `def load(self, *args, **kwargs):`, to point to the instance when called via `data = Dataset.load(*args, **kwargs)`.
 And if you want to use a class's methods or attributes within the class itself, prepend `self.` to that method or attribute.

 What are `*args` and `**kwargs`?
 This is how Python 'unpacks' a sequence of arguments and a dictionary of keyword arguments, respectively.
-You can think of them as placeholders until you figure out what variables you are going to pass -- you can also leave them as is and handle within the method definition.
+You can think of them as placeholders until you figure out what variables you are going to pass.
+You can also leave them as is and handle within a given method's definition.

 ### 1.3 Guiding Principles

 **Abstraction** - This is the idea that methods have one job.

-**Encapsulation** - Treating class attributes with care by using `self.__data` to store variables means that `Dataset().data = 0` will not result in overwriting the data.
-Instead build a method like `Dataset.load()` to retrieve the data and in whatever format you want.
+**Encapsulation** - Treating class attributes with care by using `self.__data` to store variables means that `Dataset().data = 0` will not result in overwriting the data, nor will `Dataset().__data = 0`.
+Instead build a method like `Dataset.load()` to retrieve `self.__data`, and in whatever format you want.

-**Inheritance** - One class can inherit all methods and attributes from another if so desired.
+**Inheritance** - One class can inherit all methods and attributes from one or more classes if so desired.

-**Polymorphism** - Say you have a Dataset class and a Features class.
+**Polymorphism** - Say you have a Dataset class representing actions to be done on the raw and processed data, and a separate Features class which has the sole purpose of feature engineering and some exploratory plotting functionalities.
 Between the two classes, you may want to load a file in similar but slightly different ways.
 To save on scripting, you could accomplish this by having Features inherit the `load()` method from Dataset and modify it in Features:

 ```
 class Features(Dataset):